SONIYA1311/Phonepe-Pulse/README.md

 We create a web app to analyse the Phonepe transaction and users depending on various Years, Quarters, States, and Types of transaction and give a Geographical and Geo visualization output based on given requirements.

 # Import Libraries
- import pandas as pd
+ 1.import pandas as pd
- import numpy as np
+ 2.import numpy as np
- import os
+ 3.import os
- import json
+ 4.import json
- import sqlite3
+ 5.import sqlite3
- import streamlit as st
+ 6.import streamlit as st
- import plotly.express as px
+ 7.import plotly.express as px

 # E T L Process
 a) Extract data